“Flesh that is yours shall Z’garh Khrl’ur bestow. Inside you Kragn dwells, and to Kragn shall you return.”

 “Lauren,” said Mike, joining his wife, “this is Wilfred Waite.”

 Wilfred ignored them.
-He was peering down at Dylan, a smile tugging at his thin purple lips.
+He was peering down at Dylan, his eyes like marbles, a smile tugging at his thin purple lips.
 In fact, everyone was looking at Dylan, at his amateur puppet show.

 “You came,” declared Wilfred.